cylosec/blue-team-simulations/Process Creation Alert/triage-reports/README.md

 Execute python script to purge detailed report in text format.
-Use this to update in ticketing in JIRA.
+Use this to update status in JIRA ticketing.